odoo/documentation/legal/terms/partnership.rst

 3.2 Restrictions
 ----------------
-PARTNER commits to keep confidentiality of the source code of Odoo Enterprise Edition Apps within its staff.
+PARTNER commits to keeping confidentiality of the source code of Odoo Enterprise Edition Apps within its staff.
 Access to the source code of Odoo Enterprise Edition for customers is governed by the Odoo Enterprise Subscription Agreement (version 4.0 and above).
 PARTNER agrees to NOT redistribute this code to third parties without the written permission of ODOO.